mrevilg/Python-Ref/README.md

  "#" for a comment line

-input function will always return a string unless: int('*prompt*') * 7 etc to generate total, not string.
+input function will always return a string unless: int('*prompt*') * 7 etc to generate total, not string. len() is a counting function, not an indexing

 ##### *Variables*
 - Start with a letter or underscore